WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training: Abstract

 \section{Abstract}

-This paper aims to introduce a robust singing voice synthesis (SVS) system to produce high-quality singing voices efficiently by leveraging the adversarial training strategy.
-On one hand, we designed simple but generic random area conditional discriminators to help supervise the acoustic model, which can effectively avoid the over-smoothed spectrogram prediction by the duration-allocated Transformer-based acoustic model.
-On the other hand, we subtly combined the spectrogram with the frame-level linearly-interpolated F0 sequence as the input for the neural vocoder, which is then optimized with the help of multiple adversarial discriminators in the waveform domain and multi-scale distance functions in the frequency domain.
-The experimental results and ablation studies concluded that, compared with our previous auto-regressive work, our new system can produce high-quality singing voices efficiently by fine-tuning on different singing datasets covering from several minutes to few hours.
-Some synthesized singing samples are available online\footnote{https://zzw922cn.github.io/wesinger2}.
+This paper aims to introduce a robust singing voice synthesis (SVS) system to produce very natural and realistic singing voices efficiently by leveraging the adversarial training strategy.
+On one hand, we designed simple but generic random area conditional discriminators to help supervise the acoustic model, which can effectively avoid the over-smoothed spectrogram prediction and improve the expressiveness of SVS.
+On the other hand, we subtly combined the spectrogram with the frame-level linearly-interpolated F0 sequence as the input for the neural vocoder, which is then optimized with the help of multiple adversarial conditional discriminators in the waveform domain and multi-scale distance functions in the frequency domain.
+The experimental results and ablation studies concluded that, compared with our previous auto-regressive work, our new system can produce high-quality singing voices efficiently by fine-tuning different singing datasets covering from several minutes to a few hours.
+A large number of synthesized songs with different timbres are available online\footnote{https://zzw922cn.github.io/wesinger2} and we highly recommend readers to listen to them.